ElektroJager/ElektroJager/README.md

 ### Hi there, I'm Erolcan aka ElektroJager👋

 ## I'm a Software Engineer.. 💻
-- 🔭 I’m currently working on React-Native app.
-(React-Native and Firebase)
-- 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: Find job in a well-known software company.😁
+- 🥅 2021 Goals: Find job in a well-known software company.😁
-- ⚡ Fun fact: I love to play video games. 🎮

 ### Connect with me: